 Some Steps You Can Take To Secure Your Home, and Your Family

-For the majority of burglaries in Denver, entry is gained by the use of unlocked garages and doors, or through the use of amounts of force such as breaking a window and reaching through to unlock the door.
+For the majority of burglaries in homes, entry is gained by the use of unlocked garages and doors, or through the use of amounts of force such as breaking a window and reaching through to unlock the door.

 Here are several tips to burglar-proof your home:

 1. Keep your doors and windows locked

 You would be surprised how many homeowners leave their windows or doors unlocked when they leave.
 Don’t be that person.

 2. Inspect the locking devices on all your windows

 When inspecting your own current windows and doors notice the hardware handles and locks and consider replacing those pieces that no longer work or are easy to pry open.